DigitalMitford/DM_Journal_1819-1823/PossibleMissingSI.md

 - [ ] deGenlis
 - [ ] Deverell_J
 - [ ] Deverell_Miss
-- [ ] Elliott_John
+- [ ] Elliott_John (son)
-- [ ] Elliott_Mr
+- [ ] Elliott_Mr  (father)
 - [ ] Gleig_GRA ebb: **Not sure we want this one?
 I could not find it in the Journal so I removed it from the back list**.
 Gleig was mostly not writing until the late 1820s.
 I found no specific reference to titles by him in the Journal, but am I missing something?
 - [ ] Graham_DofMontrose
 - [ ] Greene_Mr
 - [ ] Harley_Mr
-- [ ] Hayward_da
+- [ ] Hayward_da (notes from discussion with LJW: part of Webb / Hayward family tree)
 - [ ] HeudeWm
 - [x] Hofland_Barbara ebb: **Correct to "Hofland_B"**
 - [ ] Howell_W
-- [ ] hunt  ebb: Check if this is a person: It should probably be corrected to "Hunt" (for James Henry Leigh Hunt who published the journal book she's writing in and lots of other stuff, some of it politically charged).
 - [ ] Jephson_Miss ebb: We should check this, but we are *thinking* this may be a reference to Emily Jephson, in the SI already as "Jephson_Em"
 - [ ] Jeremy_Miss
 - [ ] Joliffe_Mrs ebb: We have a collective tag for anyone in the Joliffe family: "Joliffes" Is this appropriate?
 Are there lots of references to only Mrs Joliffe, or any other Joliffes mentioned?
 We can update the orgname we're using.
+She's mentioned 19 times, so she'd better have her own entry.
+CANONICAL FORM IS with one 'l'.
-- [ ] Jollife_Mrs
+- [ ] Jollife_Mrs ^^^^
 - [ ] Knox_Robt
 - [ ] LaFontaine
 - [ ] Lane
 - [ ] LeghT
-- [ ] LockeJ
+- [ ] LockeJ  SHOULD BE IN SI
 - [ ] Maturin_Chas
 - [ ] Molesworth
 - [ ] Morier_J
 - [ ] Morse_Miss
 - [ ] MuschetN
-- [ ] NeckerdeS_A
+- [ ] NeckerdeS_A. ebb and lmw: She's Mme de Stael, already in the SI.
 - [ ] Newbery_J ebb: already in the SI as exactly this.
-- [ ] NewtonI
+- [ ] NewtonI  ebb and lmw: In SI, look for Sir Isaac Newton
 - [ ] Nicholls
 - [ ] Palmer_ChasF ebb: Correct this to "Palmer_CF" (already in SI)
 - [ ] Perry_James
-- [ ] PlumptreA
+- [ ] PlumptreA   lmw: should be in already: Annabel Plumptre (or Plumtre?)
 - [ ] Radcliffe_A  ebb: Correct this to "Radcliffe_Ann" (already in SI)
-- [ ] Rapley_Ha   ebb: We have several Rapleys in the SI (but no one with "Ha" so I wonder if it's "Jack" or John"?).
+- [ ] Rapley_Ha   ebb: We have several Rapleys in the SI (but no one with "Ha"): This one is "Hannah".
 Apparently this one is tricky (two different people named "John Rapley": I think we should check the passage in the journal (look at the MS too), and ask Lisa Wilson and Sam Webb for help on this one.
+LMW says this is maybe John's wife or sister?
+Read the other Rapley entries in the SI.
+LMW maybe can check with Sam Webb about this.
 - [ ] Rigby_Mr: ebb: we have a generic entry for "Rigby_family" that we can use if we don't know their names.
 I think probably it's not necessary to create new entries unless we're seeing LOTS of references to them as individuals?
 - [ ] Rigby_Mrs (see above)
 - [ ] Riley_James